Classical & Traditional Garden Design in London

 Classic & Traditional garden designs completed for clients.

-Following an architect’s redesign of their house and garden, our clients asked us to advise on the renovation of the remaining planting.
+Following an architect’s redesign of their house and garden in Crouch End, North London, our clients asked us to advise on the renovation of the remaining planting.
 Working with a palette of white and pink flowering plants, we added luscious hydrangeas, palms and beautiful David Austin roses to create planting which is both elegant and exotic.

 We were asked to design the garden of this beautiful Grade II listed building, which had become rather overgrown.
 Our scheme is sympathetic to the traditional style of the house and incorporates several existing mature plants such as camellia and a spectacular fig tree.
 We added topiary to give evergreen structure and under planted with perennials and spring flowering bulbs to create interest throughout the year.

-This garden was redesigned as a part of the major refurbishment of this beautiful Mill Hill house.
+This garden redesign was part of the major refurbishment of this beautiful Mill Hill house.
 Our clients wanted their garden to be a large entertaining space, combined with a family friendly scheme.
 Our large, curved patio terrace uses brick which complements the traditional style of the property.
 The porcelain paving is low maintenance and mirrors the contemporary internal styling.

-Architects working on this Hampstead Garden Suburb property brought us in to redesign this large established garden.
+Architects working on this small family garden in Hampstead Garden Suburb property brought us in to redesign this established garden.
 We created a new terrace to complement the extension to the property and reshaped lawns and borders to open the garden up.
-Our planting scheme utilises many of the mature existing shrubs and is designed to give year round interest and colour.
+Our garden design planting scheme utilises many of the mature existing shrubs and is designed to give year round interest and colour.

 Our clients wanted to redesign their garden to create a safe, interesting place for their young children, combined with a relaxing space for the adults.
 Making use of the existing ground levels, we designed a raised area at the back of the garden, home to an outdoor blackboard, sandpit and log stepping stones.
 The deck, carefully sited in the sunniest spot in the garden, gives mum and dad a relaxing seating area.